Skip to main content

 The brick colonial on Langhorne Road in Lynchburg has been home to several families over the years, but when it was purchased three years ago by Renee and Dave Wood, it began a transformation from its formal and traditional roots into the comfortable gathering place of a modern-day blended family.
 The Woods, who have five children between them (four in their 20s, and one high-schooler still at home) were married in 2011 at a vineyard in Bedford that Dave owned, and both were surprised, in the very best way, to find that life (and love) goes on.
 They decided to settle in Lynchburg because it was the perfect middle ground between Dave’s business in Northern Virginia and Renee’s women’s clothing boutique in Boone, North Carolina.

 Feature_ShowCase_CV-S2018-2The couple initially moved into a house not far from their current place, but they realized almost immediately that it wasn’t the right fit for their newly blended family.
 Three of the five kids got married, and a baby granddaughter was welcomed to the clan.
 All of this happy news meant that when they got together, the house was bursting at the seams.
 “It was so tight when everyone was here,” says Renee.
 “It just didn’t feel like our forever home.”
 They knew they wanted to stay in town—Renee had opened two branches of her store, Gladiola Girls, in Lynchburg and Lexington; and Dave, a Marine Corps veteran turned businessman, had settled into a travel routine with his work.
 They just needed more space and a home with a better flow—a place where friends, family, and grandchildren, could all come and visit.
-So the couple decided to look again for experts that could do a knock down rebuild in canberra.
+So the couple decided to look again for a home that would fit their dreams.

 The covered patio features Virginia greenstone and repurposed brick on the cozy outdoor fireplace.

 Initially, house hunting proved challenging, and the right house, elusive.
 “Lynchburg can be funny,” Dave explains.
 “A lot of times things don’t even make it onto the market.
 Houses kept getting snapped up before we got a chance.”
 Early on, they’d looked at the Langhorne Road house, with its swimming pool and 2.5 acres, and had passed on it.
-The house, which may be one of those recommended by the Bonney Lake WA Real Estate Agent, remained on the market, and Dave began to think they should give it another look.
+The house remained on the market, and Dave began to think they should give it another look.
 Unbeknownst to him, Renee was thinking the same thing.
 “One day, driving my daughter to school, I drove by the house,” says Renee.
 “I got home and said to Dave, ‘Sweetheart, I think we should make an offer on that house.’”

 Today, the home looks so comfortable and inviting, it’s hard to imagine that the Woods are still relatively new.
 “It’ll be three years this June.
 We are still unpacking things!”
 Renee laughs.
 The couple knew from the outset that the house needed some work.
 For one thing, they wanted to redo the paint.
 “The whole house was either brown or gray,” says Renee.
 “I had everything painted [Benjamin Moore] ‘Ballet White’ and ‘Cotton Ball White,’ which I’ve been using in different houses for at least 20 years.
 They just work for me.”
 The Woods wanted to reconfigure the driveway from a black asphalt strip along the side of the house to a circular driveway of pea gravel.
 They also needed to replace a deteriorating wooden deck, and perhaps most daunting, add a second kitchen…wait, a second kitchen?